Alena Douhan

 Alena Douhan (Алена Доўгань) is a Belarusian legal scholar.
 She was appointed United Nations Special Rapporteur on the negative impact of the unilateral coercive measures on the enjoyment of human rights on 25 March 2020.
 When appointed, she was a professor of International Law and the Director of the Peace Research Center at the Belarusian State University.
-Douhan's position on economic sanctions have garnered criticism from some international human rights law scholars.
+Douhan's position on economic sanctions was criticised by Aaron Fellmeth, professor of law at Arizona State University.

 Education

 Douhan earned a PhD at the Belarusian State University in 2005 and a Dr. habil. in International Law and European Law in 2015.

 Special Rapporteur

 According to the National Review, the role of Special Rapporteur was created by a 2014 resolution at the U.N.
 Human Rights Council introduced by Iran on behalf of the non-aligned movement, and Douhan is the second to occupy the role.
 The role is unpaid and its holder is not a member of the UN staff.
 Germany, France the United Kingdom and the United States voted against the resolution to create her role while Russia, China, Venezuela and Saudi Arabia voted for the resolution.

-In May 2022, Hong Kong Free Press reported that, in 2021, Douhan received a $200,000 contribution from the Chinese government, $150,000 from Russia, and $225,000 from Qatar.
+According to pro-Israel organization UN Watch, Douhan in 2021 received a $200,000 contribution from the Chinese government, $150,000 from Russia, and $25,000 from Qatar.
+UN Watch later said that between 2020 and 2024, she received over $900,000 from China and over $250,000 from Russia.